-There are two main issues that you’ll encounter when you have a power steering leak.
-The first is a hearing a whining sound every time you turn the steering wheel, and second, having a smelly puddle under your car when you park it.
+There are two main issues you’ll encounter when you have a power steering leak.
+The first is a hearing a whining sound every time you turn the steering wheel.
+The second is having a smelly puddle under your car when you park it.
 Both are symptoms that indicate you need a power steering leak fixed immediately.

 The power steering fluid acts as a lubricant within the power steering system.
-It is the medium through which power is sent from the steering wheel to the vehicle’s steering mechanism.
-It helps drivers to turn the wheels quickly and effectively.
+It’s the medium through which power is sent from the steering wheel to the vehicle’s steering mechanism.

 The fluid can leak if a seal is faulty or if components within the steering system are loosely connected.
 It could also be caused by worn pressure hoses.